ubit-wp/ubit-wp.github.io/docs.md

 To check for any available updates go to `Dashboard > Updates`.

-Generally you will be informed on your WordPress website dashboard about any available updates of bundled plugins.
+Generally you will be informed on your WordPress admin dashboard about any available updates of bundled plugins.

 For available updates of Envato Market plugin you should check them on [Envato Market plugin website](https://envato.com/market-plugin/) or [Envato Market plugin GitHub repository](https://github.com/envato/wp-envato-market/releases).